-Yes, we do.
-We will need you to notify us in writing, including your address and contact details.
-Please sign your letter and send it to the Home Ownership Team.
+If you don't, we will need you to notify us in writing, including your address and contact details.
+Please sign your letter and send it to the Commercial and Sales team.
 Refer to your lease for more information.

 What else do I need to know about selling my home?